A Hospitality Workforce Reboot: How to Drive Employee Engagement and Customer Satisfaction

 What happens when there is a lack of communication in leadership?

-- 96% of executives say that ineffective communication leads to workplace failures.
+- Ineffective communication leads to workplace failures

-Misunderstandings, failure to keep in touch with what’s going on and provide support via on-demand feedback…these are just a few examples of the leaders’ communication challenges that can affect organizational processes.
+Misunderstandings, failure to keep in touch with what’s going on and provide support via on-demand feedback…these are just a few examples of how leaders’ communication challenges can affect organizational processes.
 When employees constantly struggle to do their job because of unclear direction, a stressful environment, negativity and “the absence” of a manager, it’s no surprise that constant failures occur, which can, in turn, translate into financial losses, customer attrition, business disruptions, and more.

 Who would want to work at a dysfunctional company?
 Would you enjoy working in a constantly stressful environment?
 Probably not.
 Would you feel unappreciated if your manager didn’t care about your contributions or didn’t provide support when you faced difficulties?
 It’s highly likely, yes.
 And this is the answer to why companies with poor leadership practices see high employee turnover.
 Yes, people do leave bad managers, not their jobs.

 Leaders should operate as guides.
 Whether it’s about providing directions, giving updates, delivering on-demand feedback, setting new goals or transmitting a company’s vision, employees need to know what exactly is expected from them.
-However, when poor communication comes into the picture, employees’ productivity is in serious trouble.
+However, when poor communication enters the picture, employees’ productivity is in serious trouble.
 Poor productivity accounts for missed deadlines, increased mistakes, and failures in project completion.

-- 31% of employers say that poor communication results in low morale.
+- Poor communication results in low morale

 Leaders with poor communication skills create an environment where low morale is considered to be the norm.
 In such a case, the workplace quickly turns into a place where gossip, stress, employee dissatisfaction, conflicts, a low quality of work, increased rates of absenteeism, disruptive behaviors, and safety incidents happen all the time.
 It’s unlikely that any company would thrive under such conditions.

-“Every meaningful element of human progress has happened only because humans have shared ideas with each other and then collaborated to turn those ideas into reality,” says Chris Anderson, the curator of TED Talk.
+“Every meaningful element of human progress has happened only because humans have shared ideas with each other and then collaborated to turn those ideas into reality,” said Chris Anderson, the curator of TED Talk.
 Leaders who haven’t heard about the art of listening, who don’t know that out-of-the-box ideas can come from anyone, and who don’t support open communication among teams and each and every employee miss out on innovation.

 A social learning platform as a means to defeat communication challenges

-- Soft skills just-in-time training tools
+- Just-in-time training tools

 What does this mean for effective leadership development?
 Leaders need to receive personalized, just-in-time soft skills training that would cover not only ways to better deliver feedback and support, give directions, offer timely recognition, and transmit the company’s objectives and vision but also develop the understanding of what communication tools to choose at what time.
 In other words, leaders should know what is more appropriate in specific situations whether it’s a simple message, a video call or a face-to-face conversation.